-The child is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups.

-The child is at risk of modern slavery, trafficking or exploitation.

-The child is showing early signs of abuse and/or neglect.

-The child is at risk of being radicalised or exploited.

-The child is a privately fostered child.

-The child is in family circumstances presenting challenges for the child, such as misusing alcohol and other drugs adult mental health issues and domestic abuse.

-The child is misusing alcohol and/or other drugs themselves.

-Other groups, see WTSC 2023
+- The child is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime - The child is at risk of modern slavery, trafficking or exploitation. - The child is showing early signs of abuse, neglect or exploitation. - The child is at risk of being radicalised or exploited. - The child is a privately fostered child. - The child is in family circumstances presenting challenges for the child, such as misusing alcohol and other drugs adult mental health issues and - The child is misusing alcohol and/or other drugs themselves. - Other groups, see WTSC 2023